Latécoère 521: Operational history

 On 10 January 1935, the first Laté 521 performed the type's first flight.
 Following a number of test flights, a highly-publicised demonstration flight was conducted in December 1935, flying via Dakar to Natal, Brazil, before turning north towards the French West Indies.
 This long distance flight was timed to deliberately coincide with the 300th year of French rule in the Americas.
-However, tragedy struck when, shortly after having successfully reached Pensacola, Florida, the aircraft was caught in a hurricane and wrecked.
+Shortly after successfully reaching Pensacola, Florida, the aircraft was caught in a hurricane and wrecked.
 The aircraft was salvaged and returned to France by ship, where it was rebuilt for regular service with flag carrier Air France on the trans-Atlantic routes.
 Prior to Air France's adoption of the Laté 521, the airline had only been able to carry air mail along some of its long distance routes, and thus had enabled new passenger services to be launched for the first time.

 During June 1937, the Laté 521 flew non-stop to Natal before returning to France via the North Atlantic.
 On 30 December 1937, the type established a new Fédération Aéronautique Internationale (FAI) record, carrying a payload of 18040 kg at an altitude of 2000 m while flying over Biscarrosse, France.
 (The FAI Bulletin says it had six 485 kW engines at the time.)
 Having been equipped with more powerful engines, the Laté 521 conducted a further four return flights to New York between May and July 1939.
 During one of these, pilot Henri Guillaumet flew 5,875 km from New York City to Biscarrosse at an average speed of 206 km/h, including 2300 km with one engine out.

 On the outbreak of the Second World War, the Laté 521 was pressed into service with the French Navy, all aircraft were attached to the flotilla E.6, based in Port-Lyautey, Morocco, where they performed maritime patrol flights over the North Atlantic.
 After the Armistice of 22 June 1940 between France and Nazi Germany, the aircraft was flown to Berre, near Marseille.
 The Laté 521 remained at Berre intact up until August 1944 when, following the launch of Operation Dragoon by the Allies to liberate southern France, the aircraft was deliberately destroyed by the retreating German occupying forces.